thejasoorya/WebApp-Workshop3/README.md

 # Angular Workshop
-Workshop on understanding NestJS framework for building efficient, scalable Node.js server-side applications with Micro-Service Architecture.
-Nest fully supports TypeScript (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
+Workshop on understanding Angular framework for building efficient, scalable and sophisticated single-page apps.
+Angular provides a standard structure for developers to work with.

-> **Info:**
+-  **Info:** You can refer Angular [doc](https://angular.io/docs) to learn more about the framework.

-> You can refer Angular [doc](https://angular.io/docs) to learn more about the framework.
+> ## **Note:** If the Prerequisite are not complete, please do not attend the workshop

 ## Prerequisite